alxwuz/11SE_Task-1/PROJECT_DEVELOPMENT.md

 - **Useability / Accessibility**

-To make the GUI more usable and accessible, there could be new features added such as voice to text, or a high contrast option for some people.
+To make the program more usable and accessible, there could be new features added for those who need extra help such as an accessibility option.

 - **Reliability**